echeverrimontes/GISPython/README.md

 # GISPython
 # Obtaining the data from the NCEP, link: http://nomads.ncep.noaa.gov/
 To get the data from the site we just navigate to the data set we want, for example GDAS, we click on the grib filter link, this sends us to a subdirectory where we can choose the grib2 file (https://en.wikipedia.org/wiki/GRIB) from a period of time, after you clicked on the time period you are interested in, you will find some checkboxes that you can leave unclicked for the whole data or you can cherry pick what you want.
 After you downloaded the file... for some reason the NCEP gives some wickedly named files in some of the data sets, to check if its wicked or not just look at the ending of the file you just downloaded, if it doesn't end in .grb2, you will have to rename your file with the name you want but making sure that it ends in .grb2 file.
+# Installing the libraries that we will use in our python script
+# Windows:
+1.)
+Download python 2.7 from https://www.python.org/download/releases/2.7/ select the MSI installer according to your system 64 or 32 bits.
+2.)
+Press windows key and r, type: cmd, press enter, type: pip -V if it shows you the version of pip installed for example in my case it prints
+"pip 18.1 from c:\...." you can continue to step 4.) otherwise go to 3.)
+3.)
+Go to https://pip.pypa.io/en/stable/installing/ right mouse click on the get-pip.py link and save it in your system.
+Then windows + r, cmd, enter, and type python get-pip.py.
+4.)
+Go to: https://www.lfd.uci.edu/~gohlke/pythonlibs/#gdal and search for the GDAL wheel: GDAL‑2.2.4‑cp27‑cp27m‑win_amd64.whl download it.
+Once it is in your computer type something like: pip install C:\Users\admin\donwloads\GDAL‑2.2.4‑cp27‑cp27m‑win_amd64.whl (look where the file is located).
+5.)
+Repeat step 4 but this time download the Basemap wheel: basemap‑1.2.0‑cp27‑cp27m‑win_amd64.whl, install through pip as step 4 showed.
+6.)
+Now open the command-line again and type pip install openpyxl You should be ready to run the python scripts.
 # Data Manipulation and Viz using Rhinoceros and its famous Grasshopper plugin.
 # The definition is in this repo, its name is: Workshop (1).gh
 # **Note: You must have installed the plugins TTToolbox and Tarsier, you can grab them respectively from: